elearning-ostfalia/moodle-qtype_proforma/README.md

 - Python: Doctest
 - Setlx: Test, Syntax Check

-Any other  programming language resp. test framework can be used as long as the Praktomat (or any other ProFormA compatible test runner used as back-end) supports it.
+Any other  programming language resp. test framework can be used as long as Praktomat (or any other ProFormA compatible test runner used as back-end) supports it.
 Since all code is open source, it can be easily extended to other languages and frameworks.

 The plugin comes with a built-in Java question form editor.
 Simple Java questions can be created diretly in Moodle with that editor.
 Simple means: only one file per JUnit test and only one Checkstyle test.
 More complex questions must be created outside of the system with a stand-alone editor (https://media.elan-ev.de/proforma/editor/releases.html) or by other means (e.g. script).
 These questions can be imported by use of another Moodle plugin.